AdamRohmanN/be-waysbeans/README.md

 - don't forget database/migration to migrate the tables <br>
 - and routes to initialize router <br>
 - repositories before handlers <br>
+- for many to many, needed gorm:"-" in the table models & table relations <br>